Minnesota: Lake Wobegon Trail

 6 Day Inn Tour

-Flat terrain on bike paths with one optional ride on roads.
-Beginner to moderate cycling level.
+Flat terrain on paved bike paths with one optional ride on roads.
+Leisurely cycling level.

 Fly to the Minneapolis, MN airport.
 Take the Light Rail train or a taxi to our starting hotel.
 If driving, you can leave your car at the airport or our starting hotel during the tour.
 We will shuttle everyone back to the airport or our starting hotel at the end of the tour.